gecko0307/dagon2/doc/textures.md

 In practice, DDS remains a solid choice for traditional asset pipelines, especially when using BCn compression.
 It is usually faster to integrate and debug due to its simplicity and widespread support.
 KTX2, on the other hand, is more future-proof and useful to store textures in a size-efficient and fully platform-independent way.

-Some great tools to work with textures:
-- [Texture Tools Exporter](https://developer.nvidia.com/texture-tools-exporter) - compressor by NVIDIA, supports a lot of formats and works with both DDS and KTX.
-Includes mipmap generator, cubemap generator, and normal map generator
-- [KTX-Software](https://github.com/khronosgroup/ktx-software) - official set of tools from Khronos to work with KTX and KTX2
-- [IBLBaker](https://github.com/derkreature/IBLBaker) - a tool for environment map prefiltering
-- [ImageViewer](https://github.com/kopaka1822/ImageViewer) - multi-format texture viewer.
-Supports viewing layers, mipmaps, 360° cubemaps, and even 3D textures.

 ## Cubemaps

 Cubemaps are textures composed of 6 square faces, used for environment mapping and image-based lighting.
 Cubemaps can be constructed from individual faces or loaded directly from DDS or KTX.
 In the latter case it is possible to store prebaked mipmap which is useful for efficiency: no need to pre-filter the cubemap in runtime.
 The downside is that a high-resolution HDR cubemap with a full mipchain significantly increases the file size.